 123. Educator to child ratios — centre-based services

+(1A) In this regulation —

+emergency, in relation to a child, means a serious and unexpected short term care emergency that requires the child to be provided with immediate education and care.

+Examples:

+1 A child is determined to be in need of protection under a child protection order.

+2 The parent of a child needs urgent health care that prevents them caring for the child.

 (1) The minimum number of educators required to educate and care for children at a centre-based service is to be calculated in accordance with the following ratios —

 (a) for children from birth to 24 months of age — 1 educator to 4 children;